-All students are required to maintain a professional appearance and must adhere to the following dress code: Cosmetology & Barbering students are provided a black Continental jacket that must be worn with business casual pants (no jeans other than announced dress down days) and closed toe shoes.
-Esthetics and Nail Specialty students are provided a scrub top and bottom to be worn with closed toe shoes.
+All students are required to maintain a professional appearance and must adhere to the following dress code: A black jacket (provided with your kit) that must be worn with business casual pants (no jeans other than announced dress down days) and closed toe shoes that cover the top of the foot.
 Provided name tags must be worn at all times while attending school and displayed at all times.
-Student are expected to give proper attention to personal hygiene.
+Students are expected to give proper attention to personal hygiene.
 Please keep in mind that strong scents/odors can be a distraction to others.